keln233/CNN_DFAA/README.md

 The first 12 columns are treated as target variables.
 Columns after the first 12 are treated as predictors by `src/train_cnn.py` and `src/predict_cnn.py`.

-## Files Excluded From GitHub

-The following files should remain local or be deposited in a dedicated data repository if required by the journal or reviewers:

-- processed tables: `CNN/basin1.csv`, `CNN/basin2.csv`, `CNN/basin3.csv`
-- trained weights: `CNN/results*/F*_model.pth`, `results/F*_model.pth`
-- generated results: `CNN/results*/predictions_*.csv`, `results/cnn/**/*.csv`, generated figures
-- raw meteorological, climate, or geospatial data: `*.nc`, `*.grib`, `*.grib2`, `*.tif`, `*.shp`, `*.zip`

-## Optional Data Repository Plan

-If reviewers or editors require access to the processed data, only the minimum necessary files for verification and reproducibility should be deposited in a dedicated data repository such as Zenodo, Figshare, or OSF:

-- `basin1.csv`
-- `basin2.csv`
-- `basin3.csv`
-- optional trained CNN weights used for exact reproduction
-- a short README describing column meanings, data provenance, and processing steps

-After deposit, update `DATA_AVAILABILITY.md` with the repository DOI or permanent access link.